InteractiveAdvertisingBureau/openrtb3-converter/README.md

 AdCOM 1.0 is supported as the Layer 4 object.

 OpenRTB Dynamic Native Ads API Specification Version 1.1  is used for transacting native ad objects for OpenRTB 2.x.

+## Documentation

+ Details about how to use the library are available [here](https://github.com/media-net/openrtb3-converter/wiki/OpenRTB-3.0-Converter---Usage-Guidelines).

+ The mappings which serve as the standard for conversion between OpenRTB 3.0 and OpenRTB 2.5 are available [here](MAPPINGS.md) and here [PDF](https://github.com/media-net/openrtb3-converter/raw/master/openrtb-3-converter-mappings.pdf).